Columbia River: Deeper shipping channel

-The Essayons, one of three Army Corps of Engineers dredgers tasked with ongoing maintenance of the Columbia's shipping channel, began service in 1983.
+The Essayons, an Army Corps of Engineers dredger tasked with maintenance of shipping channels in the Northwest, began service in 1983.

 Efforts to maintain and improve the navigation channel have continued to the present day.
 In 1990 a new round of studies examined the possibility of further dredging on the lower Columbia.
 The plans were controversial from the start because of economic and environmental concerns.

 In 1999, Congress authorized deepening the channel between Portland and Astoria from 40 to 43 ft, which will make it possible for large container and grain ships to reach Portland and Vancouver.
 The project has met opposition because of concerns about stirring up toxic sediment on the riverbed.
 Portland-based Northwest Environmental Advocates brought a lawsuit against the Army Corps of Engineers, but it was rejected by the Ninth U.S. Circuit Court of Appeals in August 2006.
 The project includes measures to mitigate environmental damage; for instance, the US Army Corps of Engineers must restore 12 times the area of wetland damaged by the project.
 In early 2006, the Corps spilled 50 USgal of hydraulic oil into the Columbia, drawing further criticism from environmental organizations.

 Work on the project began in 2005 and concluded in 2010.
 The project's cost is estimated at $150 million.
 The federal government is paying 65 percent, Oregon and Washington are paying $27 million each, and six local ports are also contributing to the cost.

 The lower Columbia River, the Snake River as far as Lewiston, and part of the Willamette River make up M-84, a route of the United States Marine Highway Program.